 In Online Table 4, the edoxaban and warfarin groups were well balanced in all characteristics (all ASDs of < 0.1) after propensity score weighting.
 In Online Figure 2, we summarize the HRs of the study outcomes for edoxaban in comparison with warfarin by propensity score matching and IPW with and without trimming.
 With the use of IPW Cox model, edoxaban was associated with better outcomes compared to warfarin, with similar HRs for all six outcomes as was seen in the propensity score matching analyses.
 In addition, trimming individuals with extreme propensity scores from IPW also showed similar results.

-In addition, a sensitivity analysis was performed to adjust for the differences in follow-up duration between the two groups: HR trends for all clinical outcomes were similar to 1 year follow-up results (Online Table 5).
+In addition, a sensitivity analysis was performed to adjust for the differences in follow-up duration and period between the two groups: HR trends for all clinical outcomes were similar to 1 year follow-up results (Online Table 5).
+The results were also consistent when adjusting for the competing risks of death in the total study population (Online Table 6).

 Outcomes according to edoxaban dose regimens